This is Internal Calms.

 Yet we’re still communicating like it’s 2019.

-My approach works with nervous systems, not against them.
+The Internal Calms approach works with nervous systems, not against them.
 It recognizes that stress fundamentally changes how we process information — and designs communications accordingly.